 The Oak Tree

-At the Oracle of Zeus in Dodona, Eprius, there was a sacred oak tree at the heart of the sanctuary.
+At the Oracle of Zeus in Dodona, Epirus, there was a sacred oak tree at the heart of the sanctuary.
 Priests of Zeus’ cult would interpret the wind rustling as messages from the god of the sky himself.
 Traditionally, oak trees are believed to hold wisdom, in addition to being strong and resilient.
-Other gods associated with the tree include Thor, king of the Norse gods and goddesses, Jupiter, head of the Roman gods and goddesses, and Dagda, an important Celtic god.
+Other gods associated with the tree include Thor, a god of storm among the Norse gods and goddesses, Jupiter, head of the Roman gods and goddesses, and Dagda, an important Celtic god.
 In some artistic depictions, Zeus wears a crown of oak.

 A Lightning Bolt